agkozak/zcomet/index.md

 ### `trigger`

-`zcomet trigger` is a lazyloading command (written in imitation of Zinit's `trigger-load` subcommand) that saves time at shell startup by *not* loading plugins; they are initialized later when particular commands are run:
+`zcomet trigger` is a lazy-loading command (written in imitation of Zinit's `trigger-load` subcommand) that saves time at shell startup by *not* loading plugins; they are initialized later when particular commands are run:

     zcomet [--no-submodules] [trigger1] [trigger2] ... author/plugin[@branch|@tag|@commit] [directory] [script1] [script2] ...